-- maintain good academic standing
+- Maintain good academic standing

-- currently enrolled in an undergraduate degree program at USC
+- Currently enrolled in an undergraduate degree program at USC

-- graduation date between December 2017 and May 2020
+- Graduation date must be between December 2019 and May 2022

-Please complete a 3-step application process:
+Please follow our two-step application process:

-- Complete an online application form
+- Complete an Online Application

-- Current resume
+- Current Resume

 - STARS Report (Available on OASIS)